 Mac held Inga’s hand as they slowly made their way up to dirt road to the graveyard.
 Inga was not going to be able to do this much longer.
-The doctor had already told her that she needed to consider exercise that she could do safely at home.
-The doctor had also mentioned to Mac that he should also look for any opportunity for Inga to exercise her memory.
+The doctor wants her to consider exercise that she can do safely at home.
+He had also mentioned that Mac should look for any opportunity to help Inga to exercise her memory.

-Pulling her slightly, he said, “Come along my love.
+Pulling her gently he said, “Come along my love.
 We have enough time to take care of a couple today.
 Can you smell how fresh and clean the air is today?”

 She nodded- thankful yet again for his persistence in doing this with and for her.

 They carefully made their way past many grave markers that time had all but dissolved.
-They came to where they had left off last week.
+They came to where they had left off yesterday.
 “Another one with no name Inga.
-What do you think?
-Could this be the one?”
-They both knew the answer but it was her ritual of love and he would keep asking knowing full well that an answer was beyond reach.
+What do you think; could this be the one?”
+They both knew the answer was beyond reach but it was her ritual and he would keep asking .

-Mac laid down the small knee pads and together they trimmed the grass, pulled the weeds and swept away the dust and cobwebs from the grave marker.
+He laid down a small but thick carpet and together they trimmed the grass, pulled the weeds and swept away the dust and cobwebs from the grave marker.
 Inga gathered scraps of paper or plastic that had blown into the grave site and put them in the bucket.
 When he saw her put down her tools, he quickly struggled to stand so he could help her.

-“Mac, I don’t think I can do this much longer.”
+“Mac, I’m so tired.
+I don’t think I can do this much longer.”